Make-School-Courses/core-markdown/README.md

 read and easy to write.

 > A markup language is a system for annotating a document in a way that
-> is syntactically distinguishable from the text.[1]
+> is syntactically distinguishable from the text.
 The idea and
 > terminology evolved from the "marking up" of paper manuscripts, i.e.,
 > the revision instructions by editors, traditionally written with a
 > blue pencil on authors' manuscripts.